wenjiaqi8255/job-hunter/README.md

 ## How to Use the App

 1. Navigate to `http://127.0.0.1:8000/`.
-2. Register for a new account.
+2. Use an test account or register for a new account.
 3. On the main page, upload your CV (PDF format) and enter your job preferences.
 4. Click "Find Matches" to see a list of jobs scored and ranked by the AI.
 5. Click on any job to view details, generate a custom resume, or create a cover letter.